azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ![Post push](/workshops/terraform/images/postpush.png)

-You can now run through the terraform init, plan and apply workflow using the Command Palette (CTRL+SHIFT+P).
+You can now run through the terraform init, plan and apply workflow using the Command Palette (`CTRL`+`SHIFT`+`P`).
 If you search on init, plan and apply you will find the commands from the Azure Terraform extension.
 Running these also syncs the files up to Cloud Shell first.

 Confirm that the services are up by checking in the portal of using the CLI.